 (SurvivalDaily.com) – Herbs are a great way to season food, make herbal tea, and supplement home remedies.
 An essential part of processing herbs for use is drying them out.
 Misilla demonstrates how she harvests and dries sage on her YouTube channel, Learn to Grow.

 There are several ways to dry your herbs.
 However, one system has been around for what seems like forever — the air-dry method.
 Preferred by many chefs and apothecaries, you can go one of two routes when employing this practice.

-First, take about a bunch of herbs, about an inch worth in diameter, and bind them together with a rubber band to hold them tightly as they dry and shrink.
+First, take a bunch of cut herbs, about an inch worth in diameter, and bind them together with a rubber band to hold them tightly as they dry and shrink.
 Hang the bunch upside down and allow the plants to dry out.
 Once they’re dried, you can crumble the leaves into a container and preserve them.